aristanetworks/anta/docs/api/tests.routing.ospf.md

   ~ that can be found in the LICENSE file.
   -->

-# ANTA catalog for routing-ospf tests
+# ANTA catalog for OSPF tests

 ::: anta.tests.routing.ospf
     options: